horizon3902/grade-calculator/README.md

 **Average - SD > Score > Average - 1.5 SD** gives DD

 The program will also give the normal distribution curve for all the subjects.

+**To execute the script,**

+1. Clone the repo
+2. Run `pip install -r requirements.txt` on CMD in the same directory
+3. Put your marksheet in DataSet folder & rename it to `marksheet.xlsx`
+4. Run `python main.py` to execute the main script